Foxleigh, Florida

-Eagle Fruit Company
+History

-In 1923, Sam Breadon (1876-1949), owner/president of the St. Louis Cardinals baseball team entered into a partnership with William H. Anderson (1855-1938), a Cardinals stockholder to establish Eagle Fruit Company.
+In 1923, Sam Breadon (1876–1949), owner/president of the St. Louis Cardinals baseball team entered into a partnership with William H. Anderson (1855–1938), a Cardinals stockholder to establish Eagle Fruit Company.
 Breadon was keen on farming and had recently chosen Bradenton as the spring training headquarters of the Cardinals.
-The partnership ended in 1934, when Breadon sustained a loss of $7,000 and subsequent time in court.
-In the end, the company was dissolved in 1935.
+The partnership ended in 1934 when Breadon sustained a loss of $7,000 and subsequent time in court.
+The company was dissolved in 1935.